studiokicobi/wednesday-the-raven/chapters/chapter-01.md

 Zhao leaned back and closed his eyes and listened to the breeze and the birds stir in the Park.

-As a young man, Zhao had chosen to work with the three things that brought him the most happiness in the world.
+Although he was only a boy, Zhao had already chosen his life’s work: the three things that brought him the most happiness in the world.

 The first was tea.